raspberrypilearning/anime-expressions-simplified/en/step_9.md

 ## Make your page responsive

-CSS can be used to make your webpage responsive when viewed on different devices.
+CSS can be used to make your web page responsive when viewed on different devices.

 --- collapse ---